 Lynda Shevellar PhD; M Ed; Grad Dip.
 Psych; BA

 Lynda is an experienced facilitator with a background in psychology and education and an emphasis upon participative approaches to learning.
 She has studied and worked in community development, as well as having spent time in the Public Service.
 She has a particular interest in the fields of disability and mental health, and more recently in community economic development.
-Lynda has worked as a practitioner, consultant, a leader of a community organization and currently is employed by the University of Queensland in the School of Social Work and Human Services.
+Lynda has worked as a practitioner, consultant, a leader of a community organisation and currently is employed by The University of Queensland in the School of Social Science.

 Neil Barringham M. Soc.
 Wk.; B. Soc.
 Wk.; BA; Dip.
 Com.
 Services Cord’n.